quang2705/ARC/README.md

 <b>For MacOS and Unix.</b> Do `pip install virtualenv` and `pip install virtualenvwrapper` to install `vitualenv` and `virtualenvwrapper` packages.
 Then `python3 -m venv ARC` to create environment named `ARC`.
 Activate it using `source ARC/bin/activate`.
 #### Setting up Django
 In the command-line, type `conda install --name ARC django`.
 Then `conda install --name ARC djangorestframework`.
+The commands will install those packages in the `ARC` environment and can only be used if the `ARC` environment is activated.

-Another way is to use `pip install django`.
+<i>Note.</i> If the virtual environment does not work for some reason, use `pip install _package_name_` to install the package in the global environment.
+However, this may create conflicts with packages not used by this project.
 #### Installing npm packages and Reactjs
 `cd arc_projects/frontend` then `npm install`.
 #### Getting the database for development